ANCoral05/VR-GT---Virtual-Reality-Gaze-Training/README.md

-# GazeQuest - A Virtual Reality Framework for Rehabilitation, Simulation, and Research of Visual Field Defects
+# GazeQuest - A Virtual Reality Framework for Rehabilitation, Simulation, and Research of Visual Field Defects (work in progress)

 ## Overview